Ryan, Pitts lead Falcons past Jets 27-20 in London

 The Falcons then finally found the dagger drive they’ve been missing, driving 75 yards on nine plays, ending with Mike Davis’ 3-yard run.
 On second-and-goal, Davis took the handoff, spun and got a collective push from his offensive linemen to get into the end zone to extend the lead to 27-17 with 2:19 to play.
 Davis finished with 53 yards on 13 carries.

-The scoring drive included a 39-yard reception by Pitts, followed by Olamide Zaccheaus’ 15-yard catch and dive for a first down to the Jets 24 on third-and-13.
+The scoring drive included Olamide Zaccheaus’ 15-yard catch and dive for a first down to the Jets 24 on third-and-13 after Ryan found Pitts for a 39-yard gain.

+“Kyle got behind the defense.
+He’s got incredible speed for a tight-end player,” Ryan said.
+“That’s not a thing most guys can do.
+That was a great play by Kyle and a really good call by Arthur Smith.”

-Matt Ammendola’s 49-yard field goal made it 27-20, but the Jets’ onside kick was recovered by Falcons receiver Olamide Zaccheaus – sealing Atlanta’s victory.
+Matt Ammendola’s 49-yard field goal made it 27-20, but the Jets’ onside kick was recovered by Zaccheaus — sealing Atlanta’s victory.

 PITTS PARTY